Emergent Symmetry and Valley Chern Insulator in Twisted Double-Bilayer Graphene

-We examine the magneto-transport of TDBG in perpendicular magnetic fields, with an emphasis on the gap at charge neutrality.
-Figures 2a-b show $R_\mathrm{xx}$ as a function of $n$ and $B$ for two different $E$ values.
-The combination of perpendicular magnetic fields and the spatial modulation of the moir\'e pattern leads to equally spaced Landau levels in the energy spectrum, and quantum Hall states (QHSs) when $n$ and $\Phi$ satisfy: where $\Phi = BA_M$, $A_M=4/n_s$ is the moir\'e unit cell area, and $\nu$ and $\mathrm{s}$ are integers associated with the Landau level and moir\'e subband index, respectively.
-The best developed QHSs are labeled by their corresponding $\nu$ value in Fig. 2b.
+where $\Phi = BA_M$, $A_M=4/n_s$ is the moir\'e unit cell area, and $\nu$ and $\sigma$ are Landau level and moir\'e band filling factors, respectively.
+The best developed QHSs are labeled by their corresponding $\nu$ value in Fig. 2(a).
 An advantage of small twist angle TDBG is the large unit cell area, which makes high magnetic flux values relatively easy to access experimentally.
-As shown on the right axes of Figs. 2a-b, $\Phi/\Phi_\mathrm{0}$ exceeds 0.5 at $B=\SI{14}{T}$, values at which the predicted topological signatures should manifest.
+As shown on the right axes of Fig. 2(a), $\Phi/\Phi_\mathrm{0}$ exceeds 1/2 at $B=\SI{14}{T}$, values at which the predicted topological signatures should manifest.